 Ke Ming is a conceptual multimedia artist whose work addresses human behavior in different social and cultural systems.
 He combines elements of film, photography, and performance, often using his own body as a form of primary expression.

-His work was introduced to Juan Puntes, founder and artistic director of WhiteBox Harlem, by Lingyuan Hu, a Chinese art student interning at the space.
+His work was introduced to Juan Puntes, founder and artistic director of WhiteBox Harlem, by Lingyuan Hu, a Chinese curator at the space.
 It was an ideal match — WhiteBox is known for featuring provocative African-Caribbean, Latinx, and Asian contemporary art and was about to inaugurate a new room devoted to emerging artists.

 Ke Ming’s work on display at WhiteBox in Harlem